GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Introduction

-Depending the technique for the DFSTC task, current models can be mainly categorized into two types, i.e., data augmentation-based models and RAG-based models.
-Firstly, data augmentation-based models~\cite{meng2018weakly,meng2020text,xia-etal-2021-incremental} create additional training data by mixing the pairs of the few-shot labeled data and assigning mixed labels indicating the validity for these created data based on the labels of each data pairs~\cite{xia-etal-2021-incremental}.
-Also, several data augmentation approaches create extra semantic-related content based on the label names \cite{meng2018weakly, meng2020text} to enrich the training corpus further.
-However, due to the limited labeled data, and the label names may not always be available, the generated text data can have very limited patterns.
-Consequently, the text classification models trained on these generated data may over-fit on limited text data and are not generalizable~\cite{liu2023pre,liu2024liberating,lei2023tart}.
+Depending on the technique for the DFSTC task, current models can be mainly categorized into two types, i.e., data augmentation-based models and RAG-based models.
+Firstly, data augmentation-based models~\cite{meng2018weakly,meng2020text,xia-etal-2021-incremental} create additional data for fine-tuning small language models (e.g., RoBERTa \cite{liu2019roberta}), by mixing the pairs of the few-shot labeled data and assigning mixed labels indicating the validity for these created data based on the labels of each data pairs~\cite{xia-etal-2021-incremental}.
+However, due to the limited labeled data, and the label names may not always be available; furthermore, the additional data created can have very limited patterns.
+Consequently, the classification models trained with these created data may over-fit and are not generalizable~\cite{liu2023pre,liu2024liberating,lei2023tart}.

-Recently, large language models (LLMs)~\cite{sun2021ernie, jiang2023mistral, touvron2023llama, achiam2023gpt, yang2024qwen2}, pre-trained on extensive corpora, have achieved significant success due to their superior and comprehensive text understanding abilities.
-However, researchers \cite{gao2023retrieval,peng2024graph} discover that LLMs can struggle to understand their inputs due to a lack of task-specific knowledge.
-Therefore, the Long Context RAG models~\cite{chen2023dense, sarthi2024raptor} were proposed to combine the predicted text, candidate labels, and the retrieved side information (e.g., descriptions of text and labels, or documents) as LLM inputs, enable LLMs to understand the predicted text and labels more comprehensively with the help of side information from external sources.
-However, the incorporation of side information can further increase the input size and noise~\cite{chen2023dense}, which impedes the efficiency and effectiveness of LLMs~\cite{sarthi2024raptor}.
+Recently, Large Language Models (LLMs) \cite{sun2021ernie, jiang2023mistral, touvron2023llama, achiam2023gpt, yang2024qwen2} have excelled in social media text classification through their superior understanding abilities.
+However, they often struggle with task-specific knowledge \cite{gao2023retrieval,zhang2023siren} and lack accurate reasoning clues to explain responses \cite{peng2024graph,wang2024kglink,dong2025understand,qian2025memorag}.
+In domains like hate speech or misinformation detection, these flaws can lead to undetected harmful content or wrongful penalties.
+Consequently, Long Context RAG models \cite{chen2023dense, sarthi2024raptor,xia-etal-2021-incremental,yoon2024compact} were proposed to integrate retrieved side information (e.g., label descriptions) as external clues for more accurate classification.
+However, the incorporation of side information can further increase the input size \cite{chen2023dense}, which often overwhelms critical details with noises.
+As the key clues of hate speech or misinformation are usually short sentences within long contexts, the ignorance of fine-grained, entity-level information can degrade LLM classification performance.
+Although proprietary LLMs \cite{hurst2024gpt} can handle such extended inputs, they inevitably suffer from high token costs.